OSGeo/OSGeoLive-doc/quickstart/mapbender_quickstart.rst

 ..
 Writing tip
   Provide links to further tutorials and other documentation.

 This is only the first step on the road to using Mapbender.
-There is a lot more funtionality you can try.
+There is a lot more functionality you can try.

 * Mapbender Project home